GoForMusic/GMD1-Project/blog/blog05.md

 ## Final Touches

 A final touch is the redesign of the input system to accommodate gameplay on an arcade machine using two different controllers, each for a player.
-For PC, players will use the same keyboard (WASD and arrow keys for navigation) as well as (E and numpad 1 for attack).
+For PC, players will use the keyboard for player 1 (WASD for navigation) and (E for attack) and the controller for player 2.

 ### Kow bugs